The Hospitality Center at Kootenai Health

 Community Cancer Fund is proud to partner with KATERRA in the development, design and construction of the hospitality center at Kootenai Health.
 With leaders whose expertise comes from the most groundbreaking technology, design, manufacturing, and construction companies, KATERRA transforms how buildings and spaces come to life.

 frequently asked questionS

 What is the hospitality center at Kootenai Health?

-The hospitality center at Kootenai Health is the result of collaboration between Kootenai Health, Community Cancer Fund (CCF), and Ronald McDonald House Charities of the Inland Northwest (RMHC).
-It will provide overnight accommodations that are low cost for adults and free for pediatric patients and families accessing services at Kootenai.
+The Hospitality Center at Kootenai Health is the result of collaboration between Kootenai Health, Community Cancer Fund (CCF), and Ronald McDonald House Charities of the Inland Northwest (RMHC).
+It provides overnight accommodations that are low cost for adults and free for pediatric patients and families accessing services at Kootenai.

-The hospitality center will include 14 adult rooms and 6 Ronald McDonald House rooms for pediatric patient families.
-The hospitality center will provide a home-like setting with kitchen space, laundry facilities, and recreational spaces, in addition to overnight lodging.
-Ronald McDonald House guests will also enjoy services such as a meal and pet therapy programs.
+The Hospitality Center includes 14 adult rooms and 6 Ronald McDonald House rooms for pediatric patient families.
+The Hospitality Center provides a home-like setting with kitchen space, laundry facilities, and recreational spaces, in addition to overnight lodging.
+Ronald McDonald House guests are also able to enjoy services such as a meal and pet therapy programs.

-The hospitality center will be built on a currently empty lot on the northwest corner of the Kootenai Health campus.
-It will have easy access to walking trails and a shuttle service to take guest to various campus locations.
-Guests will stay at the hospitality center free of charge or at a greatly reduced rate.
+Located on the northwest corner of the Kootenai Health campus, the Hospitality Center has easy access to walking trails and a shuttle service to take guest to various campus locations.
+Guests are able to stay at the Hospitality Center free of charge or at a greatly reduced rate.

 What inspired this project?

 This project was inspired by a shared desire between Kootenai Health, CCF and RMHC to ensure access to care and provide outstanding support services for patients and families from around the Inland Northwest.